 In preparing the financial statements, Board of Trustees are responsible for assessing the Trust's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management either intends to liquidate the Trust or to cease operations, or has no realistic alternative but to do so.

-The Board of Trustees are also resp process.
+The Board of Trustees are also responsible for overseeing the Trust's financial reporting process.

-IV.Auditor's Responsibilities for the Audit of the Financial Statements:
+IV.
+Auditor's Responsibilities for the Audit of the Financial Statements: